 We are in the midst of a green revolution.
-To owner John Ingle, going green means giving respect.
+To owners John & Josephine Ingle, going green means giving respect.
 Respect for the land by farming sustainably and respect for the product, by making it natural, fresh and healthful.
 Most importantly it means respect for the consumer by giving them our very best product and by educating them about Heron Hill’s long-term goals of environmental balance.

 People have become very conscious of what goes into their bodies and from where food originates.
 Wine is a food product and needs to be handled in a caring, safe and healthful manner.
 It is important to Heron Hill by farming sustainability, that we gain consumer trust and allegiance as well as to ensure the future viability of our farms.

 There are many ways to practice sustainability in the vineyard with more data becoming available everyday.
 It can be as simple as letting the grasses and plants grow around the vineyards instead of mowing them down.
 This allows the plants to go to flower, attracting beneficial insects which in turn protect the vines from harmful insects.
 By letting the grasses grow and avoiding herbicides use we can prevent erosion and chemical runoff into the lakes, streams and the ground water table.

 At Heron Hill and Ingle Vineyard we don’t use chemical fertilizers, herbicides or insecticides.
 (Due to our humid climate we maintain a fungicide spray program that only selects specific targets thus reducing the need to “blanket” spray.)
 It is much more work to mechanically control weeds in the vineyard, hard labor is involved, but knowing that those chemicals aren’t entering the environment is certainly justification for the extra efforts.